apache/apisix/docs/en/latest/plugins/authz-casdoor.md

 ```

-In this example, using apisix's admin API we created a route "/anything/*" pointed to "httpbin.org:80", and with "auth-casdoor" enabled.
+In this example, using apisix's admin API we created a route "/anything/*" pointed to "httpbin.org:80", and with "authz-casdoor" enabled.
 This route is now under authentication protection of Casdoor.

 #### Explanations about parameters of this plugin

-In the configuration of "auth-casdoor" plugin we can see four parameters.
+In the configuration of "authz-casdoor" plugin we can see four parameters.

 The first one is "callback_url".
 This is exactly the callback url in OAuth2.
 It should be emphasized that this callback url **must belong to the "uri" you specified for the route**, for example, in this example, http://localhost:9080/anything/callback obviously belong to "/anything/*".
 Only by this way can the visit toward callback_url can be intercepted and utilized by the plugin(so that the plugin can get the code and state in Oauth2).
 The logic of callback_url is implemented completely by the plugin so that there is no need to modify the server to implement this callback.